emvaugh2/Linux-RedHat-Study-Notes/README.md

 Lab 4 - Managing Files and Directories on RHEL 8
 I really only did the hard and soft link portion of this lab.
 Everything else I'm familiar enough with.
 Felt like overkill.

+Lab 5 - Creating Simple Shell Scripts
+We just created a script to add and delete users based on a user file we fed the script as input.
+Pretty straightforward.
+I can always go back over the script syntax to get more familiar with every single detail.

+Lab 6 - Managing SELinux on RHEL 8
+Now, I don't plan on fully learning this until I either try to take my RHCSA exam or get a job actually using this.
+So We're just going to run through this lab really quickly and call it a day.
+Yeah not sure what I'm doing here but I do know I need to get more familiar with the `ausearch, semanage, restorecon, and semodule` commands.
+The `getenforce` and `setenforce` were pretty straightfoward.
+So was `sestatus`.
+But I still need to completely understand what SE is for.
+I know it's for security but I don't see why we need this additional step.

 ## 12.17.2024